zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### ServerRaftUpdateZoneInterval
 - Description: Allows Server Admin control over the update tick for the RAFT location.
 Larger Rafts will take much longer and lag out players, but making this ticket longer will make the raft turn into a box from a long distance away.
 - Default Value: 5

+## Gui

+### SwivelPanelLocation
+- Description: SwivelPanel screen location.
+This is a protected value and will not allow panels off screen.
+- Default Value: (0.50, 0.50)

+### VehicleCommandsPanelLocation
+- Description: VehicleCommands panel screen location.
+This is a protected value and will not allow panels off screen.
+- Default Value: (0.50, 0.50)

 ## QuickStartWorld